matplotlib/matplotlib/doc/devel/contributing.rst

 Is there a recommended way to get started with contributing?
 ------------------------------------------------------------

-There is no pre-defined pathway for new contributors, but in practical terms - looking at subsets of the Matplotlib source code is reasonable, as is looking at existing issue and pull request discussions.
+There is no pre-defined pathway for new contributors, but in practical terms you can look at existing issues and pull request discussions, as well as subsets of the Matplotlib source code.
 You can learn a lot from the observations and corrections that come up in code review, for example.

 There are a few very typical new contributor profiles: